GSA/notifications-api/.github/pull_request_template.md

 This should include:

 - Links to issues that this PR addresses
-- Screenshots of any visible changes
+- Screenshots or screen captures of any visible changes, especially for UI work
 - Dependency changes

 If there are any caveats, known issues, follow-up items, etc., make a quick note